October 23, 2021 l by Tara E.

 Take time to do something you want to do.
 We all have lots of things that we have to do.
 But often we don’t take the time to do the things that we really want to do.
 It could be listening to music, reading a good book, or going to a movie.
 Think of this as an order from your doctor, so you won’t feel guilty!

 Get some sleep.
+Identify new ways to sleep better.
 Getting enough sleep helps you recover from the stresses of the day.
 Also, being well-rested helps you think better so that you are prepared to handle problems as they come up.
 Most adults need 7 to 9 hours of sleep a night to feel rested.

 Eat right.
 Try to fuel up with fruits, vegetables, beans, and whole grains.
 Don’t be fooled by the jolt you get from caffeine or high-sugar snack foods.
 Your energy will wear off, and you could wind up feeling more tired than you did before.